ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 # IANA Considerations {#IANA}
-TODO: Q: Should Namespace Registration Template be here? {{namespace_reg_template}}
+TODO: Q: Should Namespace Registration Template be here or in {{namespace_reg_template}}?

-TODO: Q: Do we need to re-submit anything or is the old template "good enough" since this is already registered with IANA?

-This document has no IANA actions.
+TODO: Need to ensure IANA doc, https://www.iana.org/assignments/urn-namespaces/urn-namespaces.xhtml, has this new document listed.

 # Community Considerations {#community}